adrianbj/ProcessPageFieldSelectCreator/README.md

     ADVANCED (multiple fields) - Enter the field names on the first line and the values for each page on the subsequent lines, eg:

-    Title, Number of Beds, Number of People, Kitchen Facilities Single, 1, 1, Fridge Only<br />
+    Title, Number of Beds, Number of People, Kitchen Facilities<br />
+    Single, 1, 1, Fridge Only<br />
     Double, 2, 2, Fridge Only<br />
     Suite, 3, 6, Full Kitchen